dcac/dcac.github.io/_posts/features/2015-04-17-a-conversation-with-director-denis-villeneuve.md

   - interviews
 tags: [Roger Deakins,Denis Villeneuve,Prisoners,Enemy,Ridley Scott, interview,director,writer,writing,sci-fi]
 ---
-On the day _Sicario_ was announced as part of the 2015 Festival de Cannes’ official competition, C. Redmond speaks with the incredible French-Canadian director about his chances of winning, maintaining his signature in Hollywood, and the upcoming _Blade Runner_ prequel.
+On the day _Sicario_ was announced as part of the 2015 Festival de Cannes’ official competition, C. Redmond speaks with the incredible French-Canadian director about his chances of winning, maintaining his signature in Hollywood, and the upcoming _Blade Runner_ sequel.

 **What does it mean to you to be accepted into Cannes?**